EMPOWERING NEPALI WOMEN

 "Landlocked and sandwiched between China in the north and India in the south, it depends on India for most of its supplies, especially medical equipment and liquid oxygen.
 With India stopping exports of oxygen due to the worsening situation there, Kathmandu is now struggling to find alternative supplies." (source: BBC article from May 2021)

 CASD is organising funds to help our partner communities.
 CASD Captain Prakash Ojha is in charge of this new plan at his local level.
-The money collected will be used for 2 different purposes:
+The money collected is being used for 3 different purposes:

 1. awareness raising campain.
 A jeep will be hired to travel through the villages to educate about COVID and teach preventive measures.
 Prakash and his team will also distribute hygiene kits (including masks, hand sanitisers and water and soap supplies) to the families.
 Each kit costs AUD15.00.